zendframework/zf2-documentation/docs/languages/es/user-guide/overview.rst

 .. code-block:: apache

     AllowOverride  All

-in your ``httpd.conf`` ﬁle.
-Check with your distribution’s documentation for exact details.
-You will not be able to navigate to any page other than the home page in this tutorial if you have not conﬁgured mod_rewrite and .htaccess usage correctly

 en el archivo ``httpd.conf``.
 Revisa la documentación de tu distribución para detalles más exactos.
 No vas a poder navegar a ninguna página aparte de la página de inicio de este tutorial si no tienes